viguardieiro/viguardieiro/README.md

 Hi!
-I am currently a Master's student at the Visual Data Science Lab in the [School of Applied Mathematics (EMAp)](https://emap.fgv.br/) of [Fundação Getulio Vargas (FGV)](https://portal.fgv.br/).
-I earned my B.S. in Applied Mathematics from FGV in 2020.

-Hi!
 I am currently a Master's student at the Visual Data Science Lab ([V-DS](http://www.visualdslab.com/)) in the School of Applied Mathematics ([EMAp](https://emap.fgv.br/)) of Fundação Getulio Vargas ([FGV](https://portal.fgv.br/)), working with professors [Jorge Poco](https://vgc.poly.edu/~jpocom/) and [Marcos M. Raimundo](https://marcosmrai.github.io/).
 I obtained my B.S. in Applied Mathematics from FGV/EMAp in 2020 under the supervision of Jorge Poco and Marcos M. Raimundo.

 I am interested in Machine Learning, Optimization (with a focus but not limited to Multi-Objective Optimization), and Statistics.